gjbex/Best-practices-for-scientific-computing/docs/scientific_io.md

 however.
 The first priority is data that remains interpretable, accessible, and reliable throughout its intended lifetime.

+> **Running example — interpretable data.**  The [temperature
+> analysis](running_example.md) keeps timestamps, sensor identifiers, units,
+> and quality flags with the raw observations.
+Its result names the unit and
+> schema, and its manifest connects the result to input and configuration
+> checksums.

 ## Start with the purpose of the data